iAJTin/iExportEngine/README.md

 iTin Export Engine (ITEE) is a standalone engine for data export that allows developers use a modular system based in Managed Extensibility Framework (MEF).

 You can export easily data from XML, DataSets, typed ArrayList, DataRow array inputs by native/custom writers to MSExcel, Comma-Separated Values (csv), Tab-Separated Values (txt), SQL Script (sql), XML Spreadsheet 2003 (xml), Portable Document Format (pdf), MS Excel (xlsx), MS Word (docx), using an XML configuration file.

+# How can I send feedback!!!

+If you have found iExportEngine useful at work or in a personal project, I would love to hear about it.
+Equally if you have decided not to use iExportEngine, please send me and email stating why this is so.
+I will use this feedback to improve iExportEngine in future releases.

+My email address is fdo.garcia.vega@gmail.com